 • ProxyAddress will be undertaking its pilot as part of the FCA’s regulatory sandbox.
 The regulatory sandbox allows firms to test innovative offerings in a live environment.
 This pilot will test the ProxyAddress system’s compliance with AML, KYC, and CFT regulations.
 More information on the FCA’s regulatory sandbox can be found here: https://www.fca.org.uk/firms/innovation/regulatory-sandbox

 • ProxyAddress is registered with the ICO in compliance with the UK Data Protection Act 2018 and is certified Cyber Essentials and GDPR certified under the IASME Governance standard

 • ProxyAddress was first imagined in 2017 by Chris Hildrey, an award-winning architect, while a Designer in Residence at the Design Museum.
 Working directly with those experiencing homelessness, Chris made his idea a reality – founding the social enterprise in 2018.

-• Since 2018 ProxyAddress has been awarded the Royal Institute of British Architects’ President’s Medal for Research, a D&AD Impact Award for Humanitarian Aid, and an InnovateUK grant in support of its impact on the emerging and increasing needs of society during and following the pandemic.
+• Since 2018 ProxyAddress has been awarded the Royal Institute of British Architects’ President’s Medal for Research, the Innvoation in Politics Award for Human Rights, the D&AD Impact Award for Humanitarian Aid, and an InnovateUK grant in support of its impact on the emerging and increasing needs of society during and following the pandemic.

 • It has been named one of Wired's '18 things that made the world a better place’, one of the Beazley Designs of the Year 2019, a Big Issue Changemaker 2020, and an honouree of Fast Company’s Innovation by Design Awards for Social Good 2020.